Were You a Victim of Wage and Hour Violations in California?

 We know how state and federal wage and hour laws apply to your case.
 We will work hard to identify any violations so you can file a claim to recover the pay and benefits you deserve.

 What If I Don’t Have Records?
-Do I Still Have A Claim?
+Do I Still Have a Wage and Hour Claim?

 You still have a case even if your employer failed to maintain accurate records, including keeping timesheets.
 Your employer is required by law to create and maintain accurate records of when you worked.
-Your employer is also required by law to provide you with a pay stub that has accurate information on how many hours you worked and the hourly rate you will be paid.
+Your employer must also provide you with a pay stub with accurate information on how many hours you worked and the hourly rate you will be paid.

-If you did not receive accurate pay stubs, or your time records were altered by your employer, you will still be able to take legal action to get the pay you earned.
-In such instances, you can rely on other evidence, including your testimony, to establish the hours you worked in reasonable estimates.
+If you did not receive accurate pay stubs or your employer altered your time records, you can still take legal action to get the pay you earned.
+In such instances, you can rely on other evidence, including your testimony, to establish your work hours in reasonable estimates.
 The burden then shifts to your employer to prove your estimates are unreasonable.
+In addition, failing to keep accurate records reflects poorly on them and may lead to additional penalties.